Morning zoo: Shows

 In Australia, the morning zoo format was heard on Triple M as The Cage, amongst other stations, including SAFM in Adelaide, whose version of the morning zoo was the highest rating breakfast show there between 1985 and 1990.

 The Don and Mike show originated as a morning zoo show at WAVA-FM in the 1980s, and retained some elements of the format.

 In Vancouver, British Columbia, LG73 (call sign CKLG) adopted this format for its popular morning program, led by Dean Hill, from 1985 to 1993.

 In Quebec City, CJMF-FM 93.3 had Le Zoo du 93 from 1985 to 1990.
 Not only does the show still hold a number of records in terms of ratings and market shares (a quarter-hour of 148,000 listeners), but it also skyrocketed the station to now unreachable numbers, with 573,200 listeners on a weekly basis (according to the BBM summer 1987 survey).

 Steve Wright introduced the format to the UK when in 1981 he started his Steve Wright in the Afternoon show on BBC Radio 1 which featured his "posse" of co-presenters and features.
 Chris Moyles and Comedy Dave also used the zoo format.
 Their audience was measured at eight million listeners by RAJAR, and Simon Mayo also revolutionized British radio by introducing the format when on 23 May 1988 he took over Radio 1 Breakfast from Mike Smith on BBC Radio 1 which also featured co-presenters including news anchor Rod McKenzie and sidekick weather and travel girls, including Carol Dooley, Sybil Ruscoe, Jackie Brambles and Dianne Oxberry, and the show's producer Ric Blaxill who made regular speaking contributions.
 The programme also became known for various features, including On This Day In History, the long-running cryptic game The Identik-Hit Quiz, where Mayo and his co hosts would 'act' a short scene which cryptically led listeners to the title of a hit song, and also his Confessions feature where members of the public sought absolution for their (often frivolous or humorous) "sins".

 The format is used on stations of many different genres.
 Even Christian radio stations such as WAWZ in New Jersey have a morning zoo.
+It also inspired Channel 4's breakfast television show The Big Breakfast.

 Dayton, Ohio, Classic Hits radio station WZLR reunited Dr. Dave Gross and Wild Bill originally from the Z Morning Zoo on WGTZ in Dayton.
 The show is now called The Eagle Morning Zoo.